chpladmin/chpl-website/README.md

 #### Linting

 On most Yarn commands the CSS Linter, JS Linter and HTML Linters will run.
-Webpack may fail to compile if any of the linters report issues, depending on the severity of the issue
+Webpack may fail to compile if any of the linters report issues, depending on the severity of the issue.

 #### E2E testing